Gizra/Gizra-Way-Book/how_to_solve_a_problem.md

 A dev who encounters a nasty bug; an account manager working on a price estimation; a salesperson trying to reach more leads.
 These are all big problems, which probably have solutions.

-As we will refer to "problem" as "bug" this chapter may seem only relevant for a developer.
+As we will refer to "problem" often as a "bug" this chapter may seem only relevant for a developer.
 However, the methods and mindset applies to all the roles in the company.

 ## Finding the cause

 Understanding the cause of the bug is the first step and the most important one.
-Only in very rare cases where a serious bug happens in production, we want to first patch the bug with a quick fix, working around the problem, before circling back to find the cause.
+Only in very rare cases where a serious bug happens in production, would we want to first patch the bug with a quick fix, working around the problem, before circling back to find the cause.

 Let's take a moment to reflect on the term "the cause."
 Are you sure the cause you have identified is the "root cause"?
-Systems are always convoluted, and miss-identification of the real cause, will result with the bug simply appearing at different places.
+Systems are convoluted, and miss-identification of the real cause, will result with the bug simply appearing at different places.

 Assumptions are good but need to be taken with a grain of salt.
 You shouldn't dive in too deeply based on an assumption without verifying every step.
 For example, don't waste time on debugging line by line a certain module before you have asserted that it's indeed the one to blame.